 MAQ uses a web-based manuscript submission and peer review tracking system.
 Once you log on, please click on the Reviewer Center to view the manuscript and submit your review.
 You can also search key library databases within the peer review system.
 If you have any difficulty, please contact Yui, the MAQ Editorial Assistant, at email@example.com.

 We use double-blind peer review at MAQ.
 That is, both authors and reviewers remain anonymous throughout peer review.
 Please treat manuscripts under review as confidential.
 You should not share the manuscript with anyone else or disclose that it is under review, and when you complete your review, please dispose of the manuscript.
 You may, of course, retain a copy of your review.

-We strive to provide authors with a rapid turnaround and so ask you to complete your review within three weeks.
+We strive to provide authors with a rapid turnaround and so ask you to complete your review within four weeks.
 Your participation in peer review is vital to the integrity of the process, and we appreciate the time and effort you spend on this collegial task.

 Preparing Your Review

 Please prepare a narrative review that we can share (anonymously) with the author.
 The most helpful reviews are 1–2 pages in length, deal with concepts central to the paper, discuss whether the paper meets its own aims, and assess the paper’s contribution to medical anthropology or neighboring disciplines.
-It is not necessary to copy-edit or catalogue all problems in grammar, usage, and spelling.
+It is not necessary to copy-edit or catalog all problems in grammar, usage, and spelling.

 - How well does the article fit with MAQ’s aims and scope?